yaohaixiao/plan.js/README.md

 - Support markdown grammar;
 - Nice UI with 8 themes;
 - Highlight important tasks and delayed tasks;
-- User experience is friendly and easy to use.
+- User friendly and easy to use.

 ## Browser Support